Mental Health Liaison Practitioner

 - Full time: 37.5 hours per week

-- Annual leave allowance 27 days plus bank holiday
+Annual leave allowance 27 days plus bank holidays (this may increase depending on NHS service)

 - Pension scheme